Open Sourcing our API Template~ NaN minutes

 As much as we try to pick ZIO-friendly libs, the cost of putting everything together and having a working prototype is far from small.
-We found that dedicating a project to concrete tasks is less stressful to manage than to pay the price during the implementation of a feature.
+We found that dedicating a project to concrete tasks is less stressful to manage than paying the price during the implementation of a feature.

 We are growing fast

 As the company is growing really fast and will continue that way, it's important to spread knowledge into the existing team and to make the knowledge easily accessible for new hires.

 It's easier to learn from a project with a handful of classes with a trivial domain than having to learn a new domain and all the new technologies at the same time.
 Think of this template as guidelines defining how we code at Conduktor.

 We are not microservices fans, we will keep our domains in a modular monolith in a monorepo as long as it's doable.

 But at some point, we'll need to have several projects with their own lifecycle.

 This template will be kept up-to-date with our practices and technologies to ensure that new projects can start with the same strategies.